shkatara/traefik-split-applications/README.md

 2. IngressRoute: The Ingress Route is incharge of connecting incoming requests to the services that can handle them, usually the traefiksesrvice.
 The IngressRoute can also  send traffic to Middleware API resource to update the request or act before forwarding the request to the service.
 IngressRoutes consists of routes that once are matched, we can transform or forward the request to one or more services based on http headers as well, or just plain simple round robin or weighted traffic split.

 Let us test the traffic splitting between two applications.
-We will send 100 requests and it should be spliiting 70% to the first application, and the rest 30% should be sent to the second application.
+<br>We will send 100 requests and it should be spliiting 70% to the first application, and the rest 30% should be sent to the second application.
 This will prove that our goal is achieved to split the traffic

 ```bash
 [root@kubesys ~]# for i in {1..100}; do curl version1.trivago.apps.com:$web_port 2>/dev/null; done | grep v1 | wc -l